internetarchive/dweb-mirror/README.md

 * This is only tested on current versions, so I recommend updating before installing.
   * Node: `https://nodejs.org` It should auto-detect your machine, and get the "recommended" version.
   * Npm: # sudo npm install npm@latest -g
-  * Git: Try `git --version` and if its not installed then See [Atlassian Tutorial](https://www.atlassian.com/git/tutorials/install-git)
+  * Git: Try `git --version` and if its not installed or lower than v2.0.0 then See [Atlassian Tutorial](https://www.atlassian.com/git/tutorials/install-git)

 #### 2. Install any other dweb repos you plan on developing on